 An international conference

-at the United Nations in Geneva.
+at the International Labour Organization in Geneva.
 Subject to funding, it is anticipated that travel and accommodation costs of selected paper presenters will be covered.

 Authors will be expected to revise draft papers taking into account comments from UNRISD and the organizing committee.
 Subject to peer review, selected papers will be published by the UNTFSSE Knowledge Hub, or in an edited volume through a commercial publisher, or as a special issue of an academic journal.
 They should, therefore, not be under consideration for publication elsewhere.

 For further information, contact unrisdsocialandsolidarityeconomy at un dot org

 The Call for Papers was carried out with the support of seed funding from the Ministry of Labour, Employment, Social Economy and Economic Solidarity of Luxembourg, in addition to UNRISD institutional funds.